galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Check Insert Sizes

-We will check the insert sizes (the distance between the first and second read) with `Picard CollectInsertSizeMetrics`.
-This gives a very good indication of the quality of the ATAC-Seq.
+We will check the insert sizes with `Picard CollectInsertSizeMetrics`.
+The insert size is the distance between the R1 and R2 read pairs.
+This tells us the size of the DNA fragment the read pairs came from.
+The fragment length distribution of a sample gives a very good indication of the quality of the ATAC-Seq.

 > ### {% icon hands_on %} Hands-on: Plot the distribution of fragment sizes.
 >